Initial and Ongoing Eligibility Requirements for the Community Choices Waiver

 If you are interested in applying for the Community Choices Waiver, please complete the following steps:

-- Review the Participant Handbook, which for additional eligibility information, as well as information about the LT101 institutional level of care assessment.
+- Review the Participant Handbook for additional eligibility information, as well as information about the LT101 institutional level of care assessment.
 The Participant Handbook is also available in Spanish at this link.

 - A Public Health Nurse (PHN) will contact you or your representative to schedule an appointment for the LT101 level of care institutional assessment.
 Please be available to meet with the PHN.

 Participant direction is an optional service delivery method that offers Community Choices Waiver program participants an alternative to receiving services through traditional provider agencies.
 With traditional private agencies, an organization decides within the limits of your service plan, which employee(s) to send out to help you with essential functions of life, such as bathing, dressing, grooming, and meal preparation.
 Participant direction means that you have decision making authority over some of your waiver services, such as who you hire to help you with these same essential functions of life and you accept the responsibility for taking a direct role in managing them.
 You can direct your own services, or you can select someone you trust to direct services on your behalf.

 CCW Participant Direction Rights Information

 As someone receiving services through the Community Choices Waiver you have